Brunhilde Pomsel: Later life

-Shortly before her death she claimed she had been in love with a man named Gottfried Kirchbach, who had a Jewish mother.
+Shortly before her death, Pomsel claimed she had been in love with a man named Gottfried Kirchbach, who had a Jewish mother.
 They planned to leave Germany together.
 In 1936, Kirchbach fled to Amsterdam.
 She visited him regularly until he told her she was endangering her life by doing so.
 She aborted their child after a doctor advised her the pregnancy might kill her because she had a serious lung complaint.
+She never married and had no children.

+Pomsel maintained until her death that she knew nothing about Hitler's Final Solution.
+She also denied feeling guilty, as: "Nothing's black and white.
+There's always a bit of grey in everything.
+I wouldn't see myself as guilty, unless you end up blaming the entire German population for ultimately enabling that government to take control.
+That was all of us, including me."

-Towards the end of her life, Pomsel lived in Munich-Schwabing.
-She died there on 27 January 2017 at the age of 106.
+Towards the end of her life, Pomsel lived in Munich-Schwabing, Germany.
+She died in her sleep on 27 January 2017, Holocaust Memorial Day, at the age of 106.